10 Best Mattresses Without Fiberglass of 2022

 - Durable base foam keeps the mattress from sagging for greater value

-Three foam layers make up the Zoma Mattress, all of which are certified by CertiPUR-US®.
+Four layers make up the Zoma Hybrid, and all foam layers are certified by CertiPUR-US®.

-The Zoma Mattress’s third and final layer is Support+ foam.
-This base foam was engineered by Zoma to stand strong even after years of sleepers lying down and moving across the mattress, providing unbeatable foam support.
+The base foam was engineered by Zoma to help the coils stand strong even after years of sleepers lying down and moving across the mattress, providing unbeatable support.

-The Zoma Mattress includes free shipping, a 100-night sleep trial, and a 10-year warranty.
+The Zoma Hybrid includes free shipping, a 100-night sleep trial, and a 10-year warranty.

 - Breathable, ventilated AirCloth cover for cool-to-the-touch surface